zenoss/ZenPacks.zenoss.ZenPackLib/docs/classes_and_relationships.rst

   :Required: No
   :Type: boolean
   :Default Value: true

+filter_hide_from
+  :Description: Classes for which this class should not show in the filter dropdown.
+  :Required: No
+  :Type: list<classname>
+  :Default Value: [] *(empty list)*

 monitoring_templates
   :Description: List of monitoring template names to bind to components of this type.
   :Required: No